-A number of simple tactics can be implemented to make your site faster.
+Several simple tactics can be implemented to make your site faster.
 With a faster site, your content can realize its true value.
 You won’t risk alienating your users with slow load times.
 Ideally, the traffic that experiences your content can also be impressed with how rapidly it is delivered.
-Although many individuals won’t understand the technology, the end result is a sense that you respect the time of your visitors.
+Although many individuals won’t understand the technology, the end result is a sense that you respect your visitors’ time.

 Tip #1 – Test Your Site’s Speed

-First, it’s good to know the current speed of your site so you have a sense of the work that lies ahead.
-Here are a couple Google tools you can use to do so:
+First, it’s good to know your site’s current speed so you have a sense of the work that lies ahead.
+Here are a couple of Google tools you can use to do so:

 - Site Speed – Using this feature within Analytics (under the Content section), you can determine how quickly your site performs based on geographical location, browser, and page; and